 The Los Angeles Times reported on September 19th, 2017, that Southern California has a high possibility of being hit by an earthquake with a magnitude of 8.2.
 It further stated that since the San Andreas fault runs under and very close to densely populated areas, such a quake would cause major destruction (Northridge was a 6.7)

 Scientists say that an 8.2 quake would rupture the San Andreas fault, fracturing cities throughout Los Angeles, Riverside and San Bernardino counties.
 The fault is about 30 miles from downtown Los Angeles so an earthquake of this magnitude will do untold damage and cause enormous casualties.
+Things like foundation stability and electrical wiring could be affected, possibly requiring attention from an Electrician in Joshua Tree or other electrical companies in the Los Angeles area, although this may not be the priority for hoarders.
 This article addresses what we can do as a community to help hoarders prepare for these kinds of natural disasters.

 The easiest way is to get them into an assisted living facility to get medical help or into a new home that is safe.
 Perhaps even a coach to teach them how to live safely and keep their hoarding desires in check.
 All of this sounds great, but you may ask what happens to their hazardous home?
 Well here is where we can help; we buy the home as is.
 We do an assessment, provide a cash offer upfront and close the sale and purchase agreement within 10 days.
 It is a win win because the owner gets cash to move on and we turn the hoarded home into something beautiful.
 An earthquake may later destroy that beautiful home, but at least the hoarder is in safe hands and we take on the risks associated with natural disasters.